An Advanced Payment Bond in construction

 For example, if advanced payment is linked to a vesting agreement, certain conditions will be attached to the certificate of vesting e.g. it should be properly identified, separately stored away from similar materials that be manufactured at a yard, securely stored and insured.
 If the worst case scenario occurs, you will need to demonstrate to an administrator which of the materials stored are yours and therefore cannot be counted as an asset to creditors.
 If you are unable to readily identify yours in accordance with the vesting agreement, you could face a challenge to evidence your claim.

 Further protection is provided by the advance payment bond.
 The provisions for calling upon these types of bond are the same across the JCT suite of contracts such as the Standard Building Contract, the Design and Build Contract and the Intermediate Building Contract.
-If making an advance payment, it’s almost a pre-requisite that you should invoke the advance payment bond provisions.
+If you are making an advance payment, it’s almost a pre-requisite that you should invoke the advance payment bond provisions.

 It’s important to note that advance payments are not all one-way traffic if the provision is already included in the contract.
 This means that if the contract requires the employer to make an advanced payment, which they subsequently do not, the contractor would be within their rights to stop works, claim the costs for doing so, and could even terminate their contract and pursue the employer for breach of contract.
 Therefore, consider your options if a tender offer from a contractor contains a qualification that it is based upon a level of advanced payment.